Frequently Asked Questions

 Maple Leaf Energy Income programs mitigate much of the risk through the tax deduction of up to 100% of investment that investors can realize.
 This tax deduction returns back to investors about 40% of the original amount invested through tax savings.

-WHO MANAGES THE JOINT VENTURE PROGRAMS IN WHICH MAPLE LEAF ENERGY INCOME Programs INVEST?
+WHO MANAGES THE JOINT VENTURE PROGRAMS IN WHICH MAPLE LEAF Oil & Gas INCOME Programs INVEST?

 WHAT CORPORATE ACTIVITIES QUALIFY FOR THE TAX DEDUCTIONS?